Now in Private Beta · API Access Available

 designed for machines.

 Security operations run at machine speed.
-Attackers hand off from initial access to secondary threat actor in 22 seconds.
+Attackers hand off from initial access to secondary threat actor in under 22 seconds.
 Your intelligence layer needs to keep up.
 SarraS is the normalized, scored, and machine-ready data infrastructure that autonomous security systems actually require.

 Scoring Dimensions